JRCSTU/wltp/README.rst

         :scale: 50%
         :alt: Screenshot of the `wltp_excel_runner.xlsm` file.

+    After opening it the first tie, enable the macros on the workbook, select the python-code at the left and click the :menuselection:`Run Selection as Pyhon` button; one sheet per vehicle should be created.

     The excel-file contains additionally appropriate *VBA* modules allowing you to invoke *Python code* present in *selected cells* with a click of a button, and python-functions declared in the python-script, below, using the `mypy` namespace.